Here's Why You'll See So Many Stuffed Foods At Sukkot Celebrations

 Foods served on Sukkot are literally stuffed with goodness

 In reality, everything can be "stuffed" for Sukkot.
 You could go small by filling mushrooms, or large with a stuffed version of spaghetti or butternut squash.
-You can enjoy meaty dishes or a vegan version of stuffed peppers.
-You can wrap fish around a mix of rice and vegetables or poultry like duck around dried fruits.
-Although not traditionally Jewish, you can jam pasta shells with meat or cheese.
-For dessert, you can bake apples bursting with raisins, honey and nuts.
+You can enjoy meaty dishes or a vegetarian version of stuffed peppers.
+You can wrap fish around a mix of rice and vegetables, or stuff poultry with dried fruits.
+Although not traditionally Jewish, you can even fill pasta shells with meat or cheese.
+For dessert, you can bake apples bursting with raisins, honey, and nuts.
 With so many options, it's likely that no matter what you prepare, you'll walk away from your Sukkot table the way you walk away from most holiday feasts: stuffed.